larrybe/uol_cmme_mei_app/README.md

 # CMME to MEI File Converter

-An application to convert a CMME XML file to MEI.
+An application to convert a [CMME](https://cmme.org/) XML file to the [MEI](https://music-encoding.org/) format.

+Final project for the University of London [BSc Computer Science](https://www.london.ac.uk/courses/computer-science) programme.

 ## XSL File